-The Ministry of Transport and Communications is responsible for maritime policy in Finland, for drafting maritime legislation and for contributing to any legislative drafting at EU level.
+The Ministry of Transport and Communications is responsible for maritime policy in Finland, drafting maritime legislation and contributing to any legislative drafting at the EU level.
 The Ministry deals with matters concerning the safety of waterborne traffic, aid to maritime transport, legal questions of shipping, and the associated environmental legislation.

 International cooperation and agreements are central to ensuring safe maritime transport.
-One example of EU level cooperation is the decision to accelerate the introduction of double-hull tankers.